aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 ./utils/check-block.sh ./workshop/java/exercise-2 <&0
  -->

-# 2: Configuring searchable encryption for a single access pattern

 In this section, you will configure the AWS Database Encryption SDK to use searchable encryption.

 ## Background